Introduction: 2016 Ghostbusters Proton Pack REBOOT

 Step 2: The Base

 The base of the actual Proton Pack is a sheet of aluminum with several holes and slots in it that has a curved bend in it to hold the contents of the pack.
-My bas was a bit simpler.
+My base was a bit simpler.
+It is made from foam core.

 The reference photos given by the director (thanks, Paul!) indicate that the frame is 21" tall, a foot wide, and 5 3/4" deep.
 To give myself some wiggle room, I cut the large back piece at 22" long and 13" wide.
 This accommodated the width of my ammo box.
 I then cut a bottom piece at 13" wide and 6" deep.
 I attached these 2 pieces with hot glue.
 I then worried about the strength of the bottom giving out, so I purchased a set of 2 L brackets from Home depot and attached them on either side of the base.
 This beefed it up enough to where I felt secure about it holding the weight.